 Once you have decided to place your loved one in a nursing home, you may want to find a suitable and quality nursing home.
 Here are some tips on how to do that:

 • Do some research.
 You can look online, call, or visit different nursing homes.
-You can also ask friends, relatives, or other caregivers for recommendations.
+You can also ask friends, relatives, or other for recommendations.
 Use this checklist to compare different nursing homes and see what they offer.

 • Make unannounced visits.
 This way, you can see how patients are being treated when they don’t see a potential customer; visit during different shifts (the first shift is typically 7 AM to 3 PM, the second from 3 PM to 11 PM, and the third from 11 PM to 7 AM).